Planning to hire employees in Canada? Here’s a quick guide

 This sounds like a lot, because it is a lot.

-Payoneer Workforce Management takes on the burdensome parts of hiring Canadian employees for a U.S. company.
+Payoneer Workforce Management helps with the burdensome parts of hiring Canadian employees for a U.S. company.

 Our platform helps companies hire full-time employees and independent contractors in over 160 countries, including Canada, without setting up a legal entity.